tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

 - To tackle this challenge, you need a scalable, responsive, and reliable system.
 This is exactly what I’ve built with the Multi-Vendor E-commerce Marketplace — a robust platform designed to connect buyers and sellers in a seamless, user-friendly ecosystem.
 The platform offers features like easy product discovery, efficient order management, secure payment processing, and multi-channel transaction support.

-### 🔑 **Key Highlights:**
-- Scalable and high-performance system designed to handle and process nearly all business scenarios.
-- Implements best practices for data integrity and security, ensuring that the platform remains reliable and protected against potential issues.

-❗ Below is a high-level overview of the project.
+❗❗ Below is a high-level overview of the system architecture, focusing on the main components and their interactions.
 For more in-depth details about workflows, data constraints, and business logic, please refer to the code.

 ![Diagram](resources/diagram.png)